milo168/ECE209TimeStamp/index.md

 - Propose new methods with these two works as foundations for better performance measured on different metrics

 ------
-### Approach (to be updated dynamically)
+### Approach
-#### Proposing a Common Measurement Metric
+#### Measuring Contribution
 Though SyncWISE and Time Awareness try to handle similar time synchronization errors across multimodal data, they have different specific goals, generate different kinds of outputs, and use different metrics to evaluate their methods.
-Therefore, to compare these two methods, we first need to propose a common metric to show their performance under the same criteria.
+Therefore, to measure their effectivness, we need to evaluate both contributions individually.
+Finally, we will combine both methods to see if further improvement can be gained.

 Window Induced Shift Estimation method for Synchronization (SyncWISE) mainly aims to synchronize video data with adjacent sensor streams, which can enable temporal alignment of video-derived labels to diverse wearable sensor signals.
 It uses cross-correlation to match multimodal data to the offsets.
 The output is the time shifts between video and other sensor data.
 SyncWISE uses two metrics to evaluate performance: